lding-code/EE599-HW6/README.md

 Q3.
 Implemented in the solution source file as DFS method of class Graph.
-Tested in GTest
+Tested in GTest.
-Runtime = O(V+E) because all vertices and edges are visited for once
+Runtime = O(V+E) because all vertices and edges are visited for once.

 Q4.
+Implemented in the solution source file as DFS_ALL of class Graph.
+My algorithm always tries to visit edges with lowest value possible.
+Therefore, the output with example input from question 4 would be:
+[0, 1, 2, 3, 4, 6, 5]
+because at vertex 1, it will try to traverse from 2 to 3 where 2 is visited first.
+Although the order is different, this is still a DFS algorithm as it tries to visit next connected vertex (child of child in tree terminology) before it visit all connected vertices of the current vertex.
+It goes deep isteand of broad.

+Tedted in GTest.
+Runtime = O(V+E) because all vertices and edges are visited for once.

+Q5